 Artist website Visit artist on Facebook Listen on iTunes

-It’s early 2021 and due to COVID restrictions from the pandemic, venues and clubs are closed throughout Europe.
-Belgian blues rock band Boogie Beasts is forced to look for alternatives to celebrate their 10 year anniversary.
-On March 6th they are live on Facebook from Studio Jupiter, where they recorded their second and third album but also owned by their sound engineer Koenraad Foesters.
-During the entire livestream, Boogie Beasts honorttheir roots and biggest influence: the blues.
+It’s early 2021 and venues and clubs are closed due to COVID restrictions from the pandemic.
+Belgian blues rock band Boogie Beasts is looking for alternatives to celebrate their 10 year anniversary.
+On March 6 they are live on Facebook from Studio Jupiter, where they recorded their second and third album but also owned by their sound engineer Koenraad Foesters.
+During the entire livestream, Boogie Beasts honor their roots and biggest influence: the blues.

 It resulted in an intense and energetic set of 11 covers that were received with great enthusiasm.
 The feedback was so enthusiastic that the idea arose to release this live session as an album.
 This fall, it will be physically released by German label Juke Joint 500 (CD & vinyl) and digitally by Belgian label Naked.
 The name of this fourth Boogie Beasts album: ‘Blues From Jupiter’.